deepak2431/bizlers-assignment/Model_description.md

 As we have only small number of training examples so in order to avoid overfitting problem, we need to expand artificially our images.
 We can make your existing dataset even larger.
 The idea is to alter the training data with small transformations.

-Approaches that alter the training data in ways that change the array representation while keeping the label the same are known as data augmentation techniques.
 Some popular augmentations people use are grayscales, horizontal flips, vertical flips, random crops, color jitters, translations, rotations, and much more.
+I have used rotation, horizontal_flip, height_shift and width_shift.

-By applying just a couple of these transformations to our training data, we can easily double or triple the number of training examples and create a very robust model.
+By applying just a couple of these transformations to the training data, after applying this the training data easily double or triple the number of training examples and would be helpful to create a very robust model.

 #### Setting the optimizer

 Once our layers are added to the model, we need to set up a score function, a loss function and an optimisation algorithm.

-We define the loss function to measure how poorly our model performs on images with known labels.
+Loss function is used to measure how poorly our model performs on images with known labels.
 It is the error rate between the oberved labels and the predicted ones.
-We use a specific form for categorical classifications (>2 classes) called the "categorical_crossentropy".
+I used a specific form for categorical classifications (>2 classes) called the "categorical_crossentropy".

 The most important function is the optimizer.
 This function will iteratively improve parameters (filters kernel values, weights and bias of neurons ...) in order to minimise the loss.